taigereye/cs91r/README.md

 - fplant : fossil fuel plant
 - RES (or res) : referring to renewable plant
 - FF (or ff) : referring to fossil fuel plant
-- BSS (or bss): referring to battery storage system
+- BS (or bss): referring to battery storage system
-- PHS (or phs): referring to pumped hydro system
+- PH (or phs): referring to pumped hydro system

 ## Variables

 - `n_years`: Total time period (number of steps).
 - `n_tech_stages`: Number of technological advancement stages it is possible to pass through.
 - `n_plants`: Total number of power plants.
 All begin as FF plants and can be converted to RES plants.
-- `fplant_size`: Nameplate capacity of single FF plant in kW.
+- `ff_size`: Nameplate capacity of single FF plant.
-- `fplant_capacity`: Capacity factor of single FF plant.
+- `ff_capacity`: Capacity factor of single FF plant.
-- `rplant_capacity`: Capacity factor of single RES plant.
+- `res_capacity`: Capacity factor of single RES plant.
-- `rplant_size`: Nameplate capacity of RES plant in kW can be calculated from given plant size/capacity parameters.
+- `res_size`: Nameplate capacity of RES plant in kW can be calculated from given plant size/capacity parameters.
-- `rplant_lifetime`: Number of years that a single RES power plant can run before needing renewal/reconstruction.
+- `res_lifetime`: Number of years that a single RES power plant can run before needing renewal/reconstruction.
 - `c_co2_init`: Starting price of carbon per ton.
-- `co2_inc`: Increment of carbon tax as percent per year.
+- `c_co2_inc`: Increment of carbon tax as percent per year.
+- `co2_tax_type`: If "LINEAR", then `c_co2_inc` used as coefficient in linear function to calculate carbon tax.
+If "EXPONENTIAL", then `c_co2_inc` used as coefficient in exponential function to calculate carbon tax.
+- `c_ff_cap`: Initial construction costs of a FF plant (avg of coal and natural gas).
+Independent of tech stage.
 - `c_ff_fix`: Annual fixed operation & maintenance costs of a FF plant (avg of coal and natural gas).
 Independent of tech stage.
 - `c_ff_var`: Annual variable operation & maintenance costs of a FF plant (avg of coal and natural gas).
 Independent of tech stage.
 - `ff_emit`: Annual emissions of a FF plant (avg of coal and natural gas).
 - `c_res_cap`: Initial construction costs of a RES plant (avg of solar PV and onshore wind).
-Depends on tech stage.
+Dependent on tech stage.
-- `bss_coefs`: Coefficients for the exponential function that models storage required (as % of system load) for a given % renewable penetration.
+- `storage_coefs`: Coefficients for the exponential function that models storage required (as % of system load) for a given % renewable penetration.
+- `storage_mix`: Percentage of storage system built using BSS and PHS, respectively.
+- `bss_hrs`: Number of hours that BS system can hold charge for.
-- `c_bss_cap`: Initial construction costs of a BSS.
-Depends on tech stage.
+- `c_bss_cap`: Initial construction costs of a BS system.
+Dependent on tech stage.
-- `c_bss_fix`: Annual fixed operation & maintenance costs of a BSS plant per kWh.
+- `c_bss_fix`: Annual fixed operation & maintenance costs of a BS system per kWh.
 Independent of tech stage.
-- `c_bss_var`: Annual variable operation & maintenance costs of a BSS plant per kWh.
+- `c_bss_var`: Annual variable operation & maintenance costs of a BS system per kWh.
 Independent of tech stage.
-- `c_phs_cap`: Initial construction costs of a PHS.
+- `c_phs_cap`: Initial construction costs of a PH system.
 Independent of tech stage.
-- `c_phs_fix`: Annual fixed operation & maintenance costs of a PHS plant.
+- `c_phs_fix`: Annual fixed operation & maintenance costs of a PH system.
 Independent of tech stage.
-- `p_adv_techstage`: Probability that tech stage advances to the next given the current stage is not the highest.
+- `p_adv_tech`: Probability that tech stage advances to the next given the current stage is not the highest.
 Assume it is only possible to advance by 1 at a time.
 - `p_rplant_fail`: Probability that a RES plant "fails" at the end of the year.
 A plant that fails is always replaced in the next year for the same cost as building a new plant.
 - `disc_rate`: Discount rate (avg of solar PV and onshore wind rates in North America).